oasysgames/verse-layer-opstack-upgrade/README.md

 # message-relayer-1  | {"level":30,"time":1714574303175,"msg":"relayer sent multicall: 0x5169a89911a39b2b531204ae726041e955ca11cf8d796dc78dc9ba6a2991fdc5"}
 ```

-Transact the `pauseLegacyL1CrossDomainMessenger(uint256 _chainId, address addressManager)` method of the L1BuildAgent contract from the Builder Wallet to pausing L1 bridge contracts.
+To pause L1 bridge contra, transact the `pauseLegacyL1CrossDomainMessenger(uint256 _chainId, address addressManager)` method of the L1BuildAgent contract from the Builder Wallet to pausing L1 bridge contracts.
 The parameter `_chainId` is the L2 chain ID and the parameter `addressManager` is the address of the AddressManager contract.
 Download the  [L1BuildAgent ABI](./docs/abi/IL1BuildAgent.json) here.

 ### 3. [OPStack Node] Waiting for L1 deposits
 Wait for all deposit transactions sent to the L1 bridge contract to be bridged to the legacy node.